SpecterOps/Nemesis/docs/setup.md

 # (Optional) Deleting Running Pods
 Run `skaffold delete` at the root of the repo to remove running pods.
 There currently is not a way to remove all the Kubernetes objects created by `nemesis-cli.py` without deleting the cluster (e.g., `minikube delete`).

-# Troubleshooting & Common Errors
+# Troubleshooting, Common Errors, and Support
 ## "CONTAINER can't be pulled" error
 When running skaffold, you may encounter an error stating:
 > deployment/______ failed.
 Error: container _____ is waiting to start: _______ can't be pulled